 We’re not in the habit of offering generic advice, since it’s undoubtedly not applicable to every scenario, but as an indication of potential strategies:

 - If you have open-cell SPF, the best recourse is to consult an experienced broker.
-Some lenders will contemplate mortgage lending or offering an equity release on this type of property, but the choices are extremely limited, so they need to be approached with skilful guidance.
+Some specialist mortgage lenders will contemplate lending on this type of property, but the choices are extremely limited, so they need to be approached with skilful guidance.

-- Closed-cell SPF can be removed – but note that this will typically cost a fair bit more than the original insulation and may not completely mitigate the financing issue.
+- The spray foam can be removed – but note that this will typically cost a fair bit more than the original insulation and may not completely mitigate the financing issue.

 - Replacing the whole roof will solve the predicament, again, not a low-cost solution.
 However, a roof doesn’t last forever, and if it’s coming to the end of its life cycle, replacing the spray foam at the same time is a good bet.